amanantuley/Minithon-2.0/README.md

 ---

 ### 🔗 **Connect with Us**
-🌍 Feel free to explore, connect, or contribute to make **Smart Campus** even better!
+🌍 Feel free to explore, connect, or contribute to make **Smart Café** even better!

+---

+Let me know if this works or needs any additional adjustments! 🚀